camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/02-jdbc-config.html.md

 ---

 The camunda BPM platform uses one or multiple process engines.
-Use the WebLogic Server Administration Console for the configuration of the datasources.
+Use the Oracle WebLogic Server Administration Console for the configuration of the datasources.
 The JNDI name of the datasource must be equal to the name used in the datasource-Element of the process engine(s) configured in the bpm-platform.xml.